 Bassist Boz Burrell told Melody Maker that he couldn't remember much about 1977.
 "We ended up shaking.
 Our bottle had gone and we were killing ourselves, so we knocked it on the head," he remembered.
 "We could have carried on working forever at that pace.
 But we took some time off and then did the new album down on a farm with Jon Anderson's gear.
 We turned an old barn into a studio.
 It was right under the flight path from Gatwick, and we had to do each take before another plane came over."

 Perhaps not the most ideal circumstances for recording an album, but the songs didn't suffer.
 Desolation Angels hit No. 3 on the Billboard album chart and spun off one of the band's biggest hits with first single "Rock 'n' Roll Fantasy," which peaked at No. 13 – all without making concessions to changing trends.

-“Everybody seems so shocked,” laughed Burrell.
-“We went to Germany and they kept asking us, ‘Why is your music still the same?’
-Because we don’t want to play in 11/7 time to please a bunch of intellectuals.
-‘Why did you take time off?’
-Because we were feeling sick, do you mind?”
+"Everybody seems so shocked," Burrell said, laughing.
+"We went to Germany and they kept asking us, 'Why is your music still the same?'
+Because we don't want to play in 11/7 time to please a bunch of intellectuals.
+'Why did you take time off?'
+Because we were feeling sick; do you mind?"

-“It was risky being out of the public eye, but it’s worked for us rather than against us,” added singer Paul Rodgers.
-“You’ve had all that punk and new-wave thing, and I think people have really got sick up to here with it.
-I know I have.”
+Singer Paul Rodgers knew what was at stake.
+"It was risky being out of the public eye, but it's worked for us rather than against us," he argued.
+"You've had all that punk and New Wave thing, and I think people have really got sick up to here with it.
+I know I have."